karabaja4/racuni/README.md

 ```
 The response is a binary file (PDF) with HTTP status code 200.

+### VAT

+VAT will be applied automatically, if a Croatian company is detected as the buyer.
+This will be true:

+* if the buyer country is "Croatia" or "Hrvatska".
+* if the buyer name contains "d.o.o".
+* if the buyer VAT number starts with "HR".

 ### Validation and error handling

 Validation rules: